 The Library has copy machines located on 2 floors - ground and second.
 There is a $.15 charge per copy.
 The machines are able to give change for $1 and $5 bills only.
 (Please note that the public service desks cannot give change)

 Public printers are available on the first and second floors.
-You can only print from one of our public use computers (no wireless printing).
+Users can only print from one of our public use computers or their laptops.
+(There is no mobile device printing).
 To make a computer reservation please visit the 2nd floor Information Desk.
 There is a $.15 charge per copy.
 The machines are able to give change for $1 and $5 bills only.
-(Please note that the public service desks cannot give change)
+(Please note that the public service desks cannot give change).